 Director since 1999

-Dr. Szathmáry is President Emeritus and a professor in the Department of Anthropology and the Department of Biochemistry and Medical Genetics at the University of Manitoba.
-She was President and Vice-Chancellor of the University of Manitoba from 1996 to 2008, Provost and Vice-President (Academic) of McMaster University in Hamilton from 1994 to 1996, and, before that, Dean of the Faculty of Social Science of the University of Western Ontario in London.
-Dr. Szathmáry is a director of Power Corporation and Power Financial as well as of several Power group companies in North America, including Great-West Lifeco, Great-West Life, London Life, Canada Life Financial, Canada Life, and Crown Life.
+Dr. Szathmáry became President Emeritus of the University of Manitoba in 2008.
+She was named Professor Emeritus in the Department of Anthropology in 2014.
+She was President and Vice-Chancellor of the University of Manitoba from 1996 to 2008, Provost and Vice-President (Academic) of McMaster University in Hamilton from 1994 to 1996, and, before that, Dean of the Faculty of Social Science of the University of Western Ontario in London (now Western University).
+Dr. Szathmáry is a director of Power Financial as well as of several Power group companies in North America, including Great-West Lifeco, Great-West Life, London Life, Canada Life Financial and Canada Life.

 Dr. Szathmáry is a distinguished scholar, teacher, scientist, and administrator.
 She is a director of the International Institute for Sustainable Development, the Pierre Elliott Trudeau Foundation, and the CancerCare Manitoba Foundation.
 As well, she is a member of the Canadian Foundation for Innovation, and the Board of Governors of McMaster University.
 Dr. Szathmáry has also served as a director of numerous educational, research, and philanthropic not-for-profit organizations, including the St. Boniface General Hospital, the Manitoba Museum Foundation, the Manitoba Medical Service Foundation, the Prime Minister’s Advisory Committee on Science and Technology, and the Board of Governors of the University of the Arctic.